weaver/rewind/README.md

 This will load `server.js` as the main module.
 Any changes to `server.js` or its dependencies will cause the server to restart.

-If you application caches non-module assets, use the `-w` option to instruct `rewind` to watch them.
+If your application caches non-module assets, use the `-w` option to watch them.
 For example:

     rewind -w ./static -w ./templates server.js 3000